tonywoode/pacs/readme.md

 ### General

   *  we're too close to a particular cloud-file implementation: the work done so far will only facilitate WebDAV folders over HTTP, there’s a lot of work to go to then allow for HTTPS, SSL, FTP/FTPS, SFTP, VPN, and I realised that it shouldn't be my problem!
 In order to help users with their retro-games collections, its far better to leave the user to provide a remote and a local folder path to some tool, that then uses the file system of the user’s machine to ensure that files are sycned before use, by tying into the frontend.
-This puts the onus on other people to sort out how they best make files available, which is a better long-term plan, one example: there is a hard 4GB limit on file tranferal over WebDAV.
+This puts the onus on other people to sort out how they best make files available, which is a better long-term plan, one example: there is a hard 4GB limit on file transferral over WebDAV.
 So I decided instead to make a frontend tool that would compare folders.
 # Installation

 # Windows